dapperlinux/dapper-secure-kernel-stable/README.md

 [...]
 ```

 It is completly normal to fail at this stage.
-Most of these patches will fail because Fedora ship a patch that may already exist in grsecurity's patchset, causing a collision.
+Most of these patches will fail because Fedora ship a patch that may already exist in dappersec patchset, causing a collision.
 Or a particular patch may have conflicitng changes with what is found in grsecurity.
 We can find the reasons behind failure by running a quick grep over the SOURCES diretory over the offending files.

 ```bash
 $ cd ~/rpmbuild/SOURCES